 - Test driving the simple kata

 We invite you to join this new track where we intend to shed light on a programming language that is gaining recognition.
 We will meet to share knowledge, tips and ideas, but not before putting into practice what we have learned through katas and examples.
-The sessions will be held in English and online.

 If you want to register you can do so at our meetup.
 If for some reason you can't make it to one of the sessions, don't worry!
 All sessions will be recorded and then uploaded to our video page, where you can also review and enjoy past sessions on various topics.